background

 • Lease obligations are contractual agreements that provide the company with the right to lease a fixed asset for an agreed-upon duration in exchange for regular payments.

-3. What is the Shareholders Equity Section of the Balance Sheet?
+3. Shareholders Equity Section

-Shareholders’ Equity Description
+Shareholders Equity Description

 Common Stock